pwncollege/computing-101/hello-hackers/write/DESCRIPTION.md

 Now, you know how to point a register at a memory address (from the [Memory](../memory) module!), and yo know how to set the system call number, and how to set the rest of the registers.
 So, this should be cake!

-Similar to before, we wrote a secret character value into memory at address `1337000`.
+Similar to before, we wrote a single secret character value into memory at address `1337000`.
-Call `write` to that character value onto standard out, and we'll give you the flag!
+Call `write` to that single character (for now!
+We'll do multiple-character writes later) value onto standard out, and we'll give you the flag!